CandraDev23/DashboardTemplateV1/README.md

-# 📊 Canwave Sales Dashboard
+# 📊 Canwave Sales Dashboard (Dashboard Template made by Me)

 Welcome to **Canwave Dashboard**, a responsive and modern sales dashboard web app built with vanilla HTML, CSS, JavaScript, and several open-source libraries.
 This project is designed to help businesses **monitor sales**, **track products**, and **analyze reports** with a clean UI and a powerful user experience.